Waconiajohn/maxjoboffers-cline/API_SETUP_GUIDE.md

 ## Development Environment

-Your development environment is set up using Docker Compose.
-The `docker-compose.yml` file defines the following services:

 1. `app`: The main application container
 2. `stripe-cli`: Stripe CLI for forwarding webhook events to your local environment